Chilcotin War: Outbreak of violence

-The violence began when construction crews on Waddington's Road entered the territory of the Tsilhqot'in nation without permission, after members of the First Nation had been working on road construction and going without compensation, being lied to time and time again, near starvation.
-Construction had been underway for two years when, on April 29, 1864, a ferryman named Timothy Smith, stationed 30 miles up the river, was killed after refusing a demand from Chief Klattasine (Lhatŝ'aŝʔin: ″Nobody Knows Him″, ″We Do Not Know His Name″), Tellot and other Tsilhqot'in for food.
+The violence began when construction crews on Waddington's Road entered the territory of the Tsilhqot'in nation without permission, after members of the First Nation had been working on road construction and going without compensation, being repeatedly lied to, and near starvation.
+Construction had been underway for two years when, on April 29, 1864, a ferryman named Timothy Smith, stationed 30 miles up the river, was killed after refusing a demand from Chief Klattasine (Lhatŝ'aŝʔin; lit. 'nobody knows him' or 'we do not know his name'), Tellot and other Tsilhqot'in for food.
 Smith was shot and his body thrown into the river.
 His food stores and supplies were looted.
-A half ton of provisions were taken.
+A half ton of provisions were stolen.
 A skiff was chopped to pieces and the ferry scow set adrift, leaving only the cable over the river.
 The following day the Tsilhqot'in attacked the workers' camp at daylight.
 Three men, Peter A. Petersen, Edward Moseley and Philip Buckley, though injured (Moseley was unharmed), escaped and fled down the river.
 The remaining crew were killed and their bodies thrown into the river.

 Four miles further up the trail, the band came upon the foreman, William Brewster, and three of his men blazing trail.
 All were killed.
 The band also killed William Manning, a settler at Puntzi Lake.

 A pack train led by Alexander McDonald, though warned, continued into the area and three of the drivers were killed in the ensuing ambush.
 In all, nineteen men were killed.

 In New Westminster, Governor Seymour, just a month into his term, received news of the attacks on May 14.
 The next day Chartres Brew and 28 men were sent to Bute Inlet aboard HMS Forward, but they were unable to make their way up the trail from the Homathko valley to the scene of the incident, and returned to New Westminster.
 A second party of 50 men under Gold Commissioner William Cox went to the area using an overland route, met an ambush and retreated.
-Brew, aboard HMS Sutlej, along with the Governor and 38 men, went out again to reach the Chilcoltin from Bentinck Arm.
+Brew, aboard HMS Sutlej, along with the Governor and 38 men, went out again to reach the Tsilhqot'in from Bentinck Arm.
 They arrived July 7 and met Cox.
 Donald McLean led a scouting party to reconnoitre.
-A guide, hearing a rifle click, urged him to get down.
-He didn't and was shot through the heart.
+A guide, hearing a rifle click, urged him to get down; he did not heed the warning and was shot through the heart.